"What is the casualty count?" demanded U.S. President Wilhelm Steinitz.

 "What has the NFL announced?" asked Steinitz.

 "They've canceled all games for this weekend, but I don't know what they can do in the short term against rogue drones," replied Marshall.
 "I suggested to them to restrict all games to closed stadiums and ask team owners of open-air ones to investigate adding a roof, but the latter is obviously a long-term solution.
 For the short term, however, they have a shortage of closed domes.
-They have four domed and four retractable stadiums.
-There are some college football domed stadiums which might work, but only Carrier Dome in Syracuse has an acceptable fan capacity.
+The NFL has three domed and five retractable stadiums.
+There are some college football domed stadiums which might work, but only Carrier Dome in Syracuse has an acceptable capacity.
 Most baseball stadiums should work, but I think the owners would be unhappy about it due to the schedule overlap and destruction of infields.
 In Canada, there's Rogers Centre in Toronto, Olympic Stadium in Montreal, and BC Place in Vancouver.
-Montreal would love to have us because it does not have a regular football team playing there.
+Montreal would love to have us because it does not have a regular football team playing there and it has the largest capacity in all of Canada.
 The NFL is already revamping its schedule to have some Sunday games played during the week in domes, but fans with season tickets will not be happy and groundskeepers may not have enough time to repair the damage before the next game."

 "And fans will probably never tolerate having a drone fly over them again," added Marshall.

-"If I may say something," began Technology Advisor Emmanuel Lasker.
+"If I may," began Technology Advisor Emmanuel Lasker.
 "The first problem is that we are not set-up to identify all flying objects.
 Drones can be large or they can be small.
 We need radar technology that has a real-time picture of flying objects even as small as a basketball.
 The second problem is tracing them back to their owner.
-Someone can buy a drone in a store and pay cash or buy it on the Internet with a pre-paid card and have it shipped to an anonymous private box.
+Someone can buy a drone in a store and pay cash or buy it on the Internet with a prepaid card and have it shipped to an anonymous private box.
 The third problem is stopping it in flight.
 We have a number of technologies to capture or cripple drones in flight, but all are problematic.
-A helicopter can fly above one and release a weighted net.
-A helicopter can direct an electromagnetic pulse to it to fry its electronics, but if the helicopter is flying above the drone, that pulse will continue to the ground and destroy any electronics there as well, though that's probably the least of our worries.
-We have jamming devices which would prevent the drone from communicating with its owner, but we'd still have a bomb in the air.
-A helicopter crewman could fire a shotgun at it, but some pellets will continue down to the ground at lethal speed.
-Even if the helicopter can arrange itself to be even with the drone or a little below it, shotgun pellets can still cause serious injury as many people in the Middle East have discovered when weapons are fired into the sky in celebration of something or other."
+A helicopter can fly above one and release a weighted net or fire a shotgun with a round containing a small net.
+A helicopter or truck can direct an electromagnetic pulse to it to fry its electronics, but if the helicopter is flying above the drone, that pulse will continue to the ground, possibly destroying any electronics there as well, though that's probably the least of our worries.
+We have jamming devices which would prevent the drone from communicating with its owner, but we'd still have a bomb in the air as we saw in Venezuela.
+Shotguns firing traditional pellet rounds are problematic, as many people in the Middle East have discovered when weapons are fired into the sky in celebration of something or other."

 "So how do we prevent another one?" asked Steinitz.

 "Since we cannot track all drones, we're stuck for now.
 We need Congress to allocate money for better tracking technology.
 And it should be obvious that this problem is not restricted to the NFL.
 Many cities have baseball and/or soccer stadiums.
 Colleges and universities have outdoor stadiums.
 Cities have outdoor festivals during the summer months.
 Not to mention high school sports," answered Capablanca.
-"We need to collate a list of all available helicopters and start practicing the dropping of weighted nets from them.
+"We need to collate a list of all available helicopters and start practicing the firing of shotguns with net-rounds.
 It won't be elegant, but it might be the only short-term solution."

 "We need to start discussions on implementing a registration scheme where businesses are required to verify a person's identity before selling a drone, whether from a brick-and-mortar retail store or online," added Morphy.
 "We need to have addresses for buyers so we can track them.
 We should ban the online sale of drones."